nevergrind/Firmament-Wars/README.md

 # Firmament-Wars
-[Firmament Wars is a multiplayer real-time grand strategy browser game](https://nevergrind.com/games/firmament-wars).
+[Firmament Wars is a multiplayer real-time strategy browser game](https://nevergrind.com/games/firmament-wars).
 Firmament Wars is planned for release in late 2016.
 Check our [About Firmament Wars](https://nevergrind.com/blog/about-firmament-wars/) page to learn more about the project.

 # Developer's Favorites